 Melbourne VIC 3000

-The Victoria State Office provides protocol services to the Consular Corps.
-These services include processing of arrival and departure notifications, diplomatic visa renewals and issue of identity cards, airport facilitation for foreign dignitaries and representation at Corps’ functions.
+The Victoria State Office provides protocol services to the consular corps in Victoria.
+These services include processing of arrival and departure notifications, diplomatic visa renewals, issue of identity cards and airport facilitation for foreign dignitaries.

 Australians seeking emergency consular assistance, should call DFAT's 24-hour Consular Emergency Centre on +61 2 6261 3305 (from overseas) or 1300 555 135 (toll free from within Australia).

 We encourage Australian citizens and permanent residents to access our travel advice and information about consular services via the Smartraveller website.

 DFAT recruits graduates and non-graduates for a range of positions.
 We offer varied and challenging job opportunities advancing Australia's international political, economic, security, development and consular interests.

 The Victoria State Office does not recruit employees directly and we are unable to offer opportunities for work experience or internships.

 Other helpful websites